zacky1972/zacky1972.github.io/courses/SoftwareEngineering-e.md

 ## Preparation and Review

-In Part I, the student must read the whole books that will be lent from the instructor.
+In Part I, the student must read the books that will be lent from the instructor.

 In Part II, the student must research and prepare a presentation.